Remembering Judy at Christmas

 “No, Ebenezer,'“ she says.
 “We’ll find a way to make it special - make it memorable.”

-In our house, the holiday season was perpetually like that scene from It’s a Wonderful Life when George Bailey gets wasted at Martini’s Bar, loses his marbles, and yells at his daughter’s piano playing.
+You see, in our house, the holiday season was perpetually like that scene from It’s a Wonderful Life when George Bailey gets wasted at Martini’s Bar, loses his marbles, and yells at his daughter’s piano playing.

 “Oh Daddy!”

-Decorations filled the home, gifts were numerous and, just like my children today, we were hyper-vigilant over the fairness of it all.
+We may have been tiptoeing upon eggnogshells, but nothing would get in the way of Judy’s vision for a blissful Noël.
+Decorations filled the home, gifts were plentiful and, just like the kids today, we were hyper-vigilant over the fairness of it all.

-Some gifts had already been partially unwrapped by Gretchen (a very weird dog) who when faced with wintry chills or drifts of snow preferred to do her business under my sister’s bed.
+Some gifts had already been partially unwrapped by Gretchen (a very weird dog) who, when faced with wintry chills or drifts of snow, preferred to do her business under my sister’s bed.
 How’s that for a lump of coal in your stocking?

-Mother made sure that on top of a great number of small packages – whose pleasure was more in the mad ecstasy of the unwrap than the content, each child was sure to receive a bigger bounty – one meaty present that would be the standout of the season.
+Judy made sure that on top of a great number of small packages – whose pleasure was more in the mad ecstasy of the unwrap than the content, each child was sure to receive a bigger bounty – one meaty present that would be the standout of the season.

 For Karen, my older sister, appropriate for her hippy, non-conforming spirit, it was a collection of obscure, subversive LP’s.